 So martial arts was this safe, socially acceptable way I could express myself.
 It was a life raft for me during a very difficult time, and Starfist was/is a love letter to it, and really, I think it will one day be my magnum opus.
 That's why I stopped drawing it - I realized that I wasn't ready to do it justice.
 One day I will return to it, when I'm ready.

-Monika: Are there any transgender role models that you follow?
+Monika: Are there any transgender role models or individuals who have inspired you along your journey?

-A local politician in the green party here, Nicola Spurling, has a great YouTube channel that I think more people should watch.
-Recently, I watched a biography about Miss Major and I was completely inspired.
+Sabrina: My dear friend and webcomic mentor, despite her being a year younger than me, Sophie Labelle of Assigned Male Comics is a must-follow.
+Mallory Jessica Udishas of Sweet Bean Comics is a treasure.
+Kai Cheng Thom is a wonderful author.
+A local politician in the Green Party here, Nicola Spurling, has a great YouTube channel that I think more people should watch.
+Recently, I watched a biography about Miss Major, and I was completely inspired.
 If I do anything with the rest of my life, I hope I can be more like Miss Major.
+Her courage and resilience in the face of adversity have left a lasting impact on me.

-Monika: Do you like fashion?
+Monika: Do you enjoy fashion?
 What kind of outfits do you usually wear?
-Any special fashion designs, colors, or trends?
+Are there any special fashion designs, colors, or trends that you gravitate toward?

 Sabrina: I do enjoy fashion, but I am also a bit of a starving artist, so I will admit that I don't get to shop much.
 I automatically go for anything leopard print or polka dot.
-For a long time I dressed in leather jackets and projected a tough, bad girl image, but these days I like wearing flowing skirts and dresses, and any clothes that put forward my softer side.
-I also love getting dressed up to the nines, going out in a big (faux) fur coat, and smoking my pipe, looking like Cruella Devil from Disney's 101 Dalmatians.
+For a long time, I dressed in leather jackets and projected a tough, bad girl image, but these days, I like wearing flowing skirts and dresses, and any clothes that put forward my softer side.
+I also love getting dressed up to the nines, going out in a big (faux) fur coat, and smoking my pipe, looking like Cruella de Vil from Disney's 101 Dalmatians.

-Monika: Are you involved in the life of the local LGBTQ community?
+Monika: Are you involved in the local LGBTQ+ community?

 Monika: Could you tell me about the importance of love in your life?

 Many people, trans and otherwise, spend years of their lives chasing society's idea of what sex and relationships must be like as a way of getting personal validation.
 Letting go of that has freed me tremendously.
 It has allowed me to love far more freely and honestly than I ever could before, much the same way I couldn't be fully honest and present in my relationships until I transitioned.
+Love, for me, isn't about fitting into anyone else’s expectations, it’s about being authentic and finding someone who accepts you as you are.

-Monika: What is your next step in the present time and where do you see yourself within the next 5-7 years?
+Monika: What is your next step in the present time, and where do you see yourself in the next 5-7 years?

-Sabrina: Currently I am writing and releasing a horror graphic novel, The Urban Animal.
-That one I am considering to be a sort of "graphic exorcism" of my darkest thoughts and emotional baggage - things I need to get out in order to move on with my life.
+Sabrina: Currently, I am writing and releasing a horror graphic novel, The Urban Animal.
+That one I am considering to be a sort of "graphic exorcism" of my darkest thoughts and emotional baggage, things I need to get out in order to move on with my life.
 After that, I would like to work on improving my technical art skills, with hopes of one day maybe being a paleoartist drawing dinosaurs.

 I have also been doing a lot of live streaming of my art.
 With Covid-19 putting the world into lockdown and permanently changing how we connect in a global society, I see video conferences and live streams as being a very big part of how people learn new skills and engage with one another in the near future, so I'm getting ready for that now.
 And, of course, I would like all this to bring me to a place in the next few years where I feel ready to return to Starfist Gemini.
+In the long run, I want to continue growing as an artist and storyteller, always pushing myself to explore new creative territories.

-Monika: What would you recommend to all transgender women that are afraid of transition?
+Monika: What would you recommend to all transgender women who are afraid of transitioning?

-Monika: My pen friend Gina Grahame wrote to me once that we should not limit our potential because of how we were born or by what we see other transsexuals and transgender people doing.
-Our dreams should not end on an operating table; that’s where they begin.
+Monika: My pen friend Gina Grahame once wrote to me that we should not limit our potential based on how we were born or by comparing ourselves to what other transsexuals and transgender people are doing.
+Our dreams shouldn't end on an operating table; that’s where they should begin.
 Do you agree with this?

 Sabrina: Absolutely.
-Figuring out life after the transition is perhaps the greatest challenge of all: we spend our lives in the shadow of this seemingly impossible goal, and then when we finally achieve it, it's like, what now?
+Figuring out life after the transition is perhaps the greatest challenge of all: we spend our lives in the shadow of this seemingly impossible goal, and then when we finally achieve it, it’s like, what now?
 But at the same time, we have to remember that just by existing, just by having transitioned, we have already achieved what we previously thought was impossible, and so, we can do anything.
+Transition is not the end; it’s just the beginning of a new chapter, where we can truly explore who we are beyond societal expectations.

 Monika: Sabrina, it was a pleasure to interview you.
 Thanks a lot!